Frequently Asked Questions

 What if our users don’t have admin rights?

 Accessibility permissions must be granted by an administrator.
-Your IT team can approve these manually or pre-configure them via MDM to avoid requiring user action.
+Your IT team can approve these manually or pre-configure them via MDM to avoid user action.

 If your organization needs help integrating DockLock Apps, feel free to contact support.